luangiovani/erps/README.md

 Project is under construction
 ERPs - Employee Reward Program Software

-The purpose of this software is to reward employees of a company for deserving or rewarding attitudes.
+The purpose of this software is to manage a program for reward employees.